DragPoser: Motion Reconstruction from Variable Sparse Tracking Signals via Latent Space Optimization: Conclusions

-Despite the notable achievements of our motion reconstruction system, there are certain limitations that need further consideration.
+Despite the notable achievements of our motion reconstruction system, certain limitations need further consideration.
 Firstly, in setups with only 3 sensors available, the lack of pelvis/root position tracking has a negative impact on the quality of our motion reconstruction.
-To overcome this limitation and improve the overall system's performance, a promising approach would be to integrate a global position prediction module.
-Additionally, while our system is trained with various user dimensions and encodes poses using dual quaternions, the lack of comprehensive data specifically focusing on diverse user dimensions means that we do not explicitly validate its performance in such scenarios.
+A promising approach would be to integrate a global position prediction module to overcome this limitation and improve the overall system's performance.
+Additionally, while our system is trained with various user dimensions and encodes poses using dual quaternions, the lack of comprehensive data specifically focusing on diverse user dimensions means we do not explicitly validate its performance in such scenarios.
 Another potential limitation arises in instances where the pose optimization process may inadvertently move the latent vector outside the valid pose manifold.
-Although the inclusion of the Temporal Predictor effectively encodes valid regions, there remains a slim possibility of reconstructing invalid poses.
-While this occurrence is infrequent, it is essential to acknowledge and address this potential vulnerability.
+Although including the Temporal Predictor effectively encodes valid regions, the possibility of reconstructing invalid poses remains.
+This is primarily due to the weight used to balance between the Temporal Predictor and the optimization outputs.
+The lower the weight of the Temporal Predictor, the higher the probability of the optimization process of falling into invalid regions and getting stuck.
 Furthermore, it is important to note that computing the gradient of the decoder can be time-consuming compared to standard forward prediction.
 Despite this computational demand, the optimization process typically operates with a few iterations, ensuring relatively fast performance.
+Finally, DragPoser prioritizes high-frequency detail for accurate end-effector placement, which can sometimes introduce jitter.
+This can be mitigated by post-processing or by reducing the learning rate of the optimization process.
+Further research may explore alternative optimization strategies to refine this behavior, such as employing adaptive learning rate methods to control the optimization process better and reduce overshoot.

-\paragraph{Future Work}
+\paragraph*{Future Work}